-“We’ve introduced this connection through the cantilevered bench top on the island, which allows the space to remain open and unrestricted,” explains Designer and Project Manager, Kim Duffin, from Sublime Architectural Interiors.
+“We’ve introduced this connection through the cantilevered bench top on the island, which allows the space to remain open and unrestricted,” explains Designer and Project Manager, Kim Duffin, from Sublime Luxury Kitchen and Bathrooms.
 “Not only do the timber posts create a subtle screen, but they also cleverly clad the structural supports that were required when the wall was removed.
-These posts then link to the overhead beams providing another architectural element to the design.”
+These posts then link to the overhead beams providing another visual element to the design.”

 Related article: An innovative and high-impact kitchen design

 Warmth has been injected through the use of the Spotted Gum timber veneer posts and beams, and the Eggar Halifax Oak woodgrain for overhead feature hoppers.
 Polytec (in the pale grey/beige tones of Montage) has been used for cupboard doors and drawer fronts as a subtle offset to the Caesarstone reconstituted stone in Osprey, used on the kitchen and pantry benchtops.
 The Calacatta Oro Venato soft touch Laminam (large format porcelain sheet) offers a matt marble look for the feature cantilevered island benchtop and the splashback in both the kitchen and the pantry.
 Blum hardware and NEFF Appliances have been used throughout, in keeping with the clients’ wish for quality, highly functional finishes.